AstreusCoding/league-idle-bot/README.md

 ##### Types of Guild Quests

 - **Daily Quests**: These are small tasks that refresh every day and can be completed by individual members.
 Completing daily quests earns rewards for the guild and helps members contribute to the guild's progress.

-- Weekly Quests: These are quests that refresh every week and require guild members to achieve collective goals, such as defeating a certain number of enemies or crafting specific items.
+- **Weekly Quests**: These are quests that refresh every week and require guild members to achieve collective goals, such as defeating a certain number of enemies or crafting specific items.

-- Monthly Quests: Larger-scale quests that require more significant contributions, like winning a certain number of guild battles or reaching a milestone in resource collection.
+- **Monthly Quests**: Larger-scale quests that require more significant contributions, like winning a certain number of guild battles or reaching a milestone in resource collection.
 Completing monthly quests provides rare rewards for the entire guild.

 #### Guild Currency